 Bio

 Anette Millington is an artist and designer whose practice is centered on pattern.
 Anette’s work includes textile sculptures and wall hangings, as well as collaborative design projects that link craft and technology.
-Her particular focus is textile embellishment, considering relationships between communication and ornamentation.
-Signaling through pattern and symbol, as found in nature and in cultural practice, is a central element of her inquiry.
+Her material focus is textile print and embellishment, considering relationships between communication and ornamentation.
 As an art and design educator, Anette specializes in reflective pedagogy, materials-based thinking, and interdisciplinary methods.

 CREATIVE PRACTICE